-Bail Bonds Are Integrated Into Our Justice System
+Bail Bonds Are Integral To Our Justice System

-It is near impossible to set bail for each defendant at a level that is both within their means and immediately available.
-To make things more difficult, bail amounts also have to correspond to the crime associated with them.
+It is nearly impossible to set bail for each defendant at a level within their means and immediately available.
+Bail amounts also have to correspond to the crime associated with them.
 For example, it would not be suitable for a court to set bail of the same offense at $1 for someone who could only afford to pay that low sum and $1,000,000 for someone of means.
 How do you ensure that bail is never excessive for a defendant to pay but still representative of the alleged crime?
-Simple, you outsource the payment of bail to a third party that always has enough money to cover bail costs.
+Simple, you outsource bail payment to a third party that always has enough money to cover bail costs.
 It is no stretch to say that the promise of no excessive bail survives mainly through the efforts of bail bond companies.

-What May Be The Consequences The End Of Bail?
+What May Be The Consequences of The End Of Bail?